barrettlab/2021-Genomics-bootcamp/README.md

 ### Some basic, essential unix commands
-1. Where am I? **pwd** = Present Working directory: This command tells you where you are in the directory structure
+1. Where am I? **pwd** = Print Working directory: This command tells you where you are in the directory structure
    ```bash
    pwd
    ```